dy/piezo/docs/r&d.md

       ~+ group can be defined as `*(a=0,b=1)`
     ~ `song()=(*t=0;)`
     + used in JS for generators and other "additional" stuff
-    - a bit hard to "find all"
+    - a bit hard to "find all" since * is not part of id
     ```
     lp([x0], freq = 100 in 1..10000, Q = 1.0 in 0.001..3.0) = (
       *(x1, x2, y1, y2) = 0;    // internal state